Russia's Coronavirus Cases Surpass 90K in Latest One-Day Surge - The Moscow Times

-Russia confirmed 6,411 new coronavirus infections Tuesday, bringing the country’s official number of cases to 93,558 and marking a new one-day record increase.
+Russia confirmed 5,841 new coronavirus infections Wednesday, bringing the country’s official number of cases to 99,399.

 Russia is now the eighth most-affected country in terms of infections, having surpassed China and Iran this week.